jbakse/compform_notes/content/week_7_pixels/index.md

 - Make a vertical black to green gradient.
 - Make a horizontal white to blue gradient.
 - Make a vertical rainbow gradient.
 Tip: `colorMode()`
+- Create an inset square with a gradient, surrounded by randomly colored pixels.

 # Modify the Third Example
 - Change the image resolution to `50x50`